 A day at the beach

 Malvarossa is the beach of Valencia with a wide promenade, several restaurants and many water sports opportunities.
-The green metro line takes you to Marina Reial Joan Carles I to spend a day or even just a few hours of your perfect weekend at this beautiful beach to relax and escape from the city.
+The green metro line takes you to Marina Reial Joan Carles I to spend a day or even just a few hours of your perfect weekend in Valencia at this beautiful beach to relax and escape from the city.

 Your pin for later